EPCCed/eidf-docs/docs/access/project.md

 * Purchase Order to the University of Edinburgh

-Please contact the EIDF Helpdesk if you requrie a Purchase Order.
+Please contact the EIDF Helpdesk if you require a Purchase Order.

-If you do not have either, but need to use the pricing calculaor for a grant costing or estimate for a Purchase order, please continue.
+If you do not have either, but need to use the pricing calculator for a grant costing or estimate for a Purchase Order, please continue.

 #### EIDF Services Required